ouspg/CompSec/README.md

 As described earlier, you can get up to 5 points in each week during the first five weeks.
 (Total 25 points)

-For last two weeks, there is possibility earn total of 2  points from weekly lecture assignments (One (1) each), even, if you have completed five labs already.
+For last two weeks, there is still possibility earn total of 2  points from weekly lecture assignments (one (1) each), even if you have completed five labs already.

 From final coursework, points can be obtained as following.
 Grade from 1 to 5 is multiplied with three (3):